PhD and Combined MD/PhD in Biomedical Engineering

-The department offers programs leading to the Doctor of Philosophy (PhD) in Biomedical Engineering and combined MD/PhD degrees.
-The latter degree is given jointly with the School of Medicine.
+The department offers programs that lead to the Doctor of Philosophy (PhD) in Biomedical Engineering as well as combined MD/PhD degrees.
+The latter degrees are conferred jointly with the School of Medicine.

 The doctoral degree requires a minimum of 72 credits beyond the bachelor's level, with a minimum of 36 being course credits (including the core curriculum) and a minimum of 24 credits of doctoral dissertation research.

 The core curriculum that must be satisfied by all PhD students consists of the following:

 - One graduate-level course in life science from an approved list

 - One graduate-level course in mathematics from an approved list